lynnliu030/vldb25/AE_README.md

 export PYSPARK_DRIVER_PYTHON=/opt/conda/bin/python3.10
 ```

-Login with huggingface, using a token that access to the gated Llama models.
+Login with huggingface, using a token that access to the gated Meta-Llama models.
+Specifically, access to meta-llama/Meta-Llama-3-8B-Instruct is required.
 ```
 huggingface-cli login
 ```